ChrisDaskalos/read-write/README.md

-This program reads & writes characters to a .txt file.
+This simple program reads & writes characters to a "demo.txt" file.